 From SATURDAY 09 OCTOBER: free event

-- Printed Poetry symposium talks: available to view online via the Printed Poetry playlist on the CFPR YouTube channel
+- Printed Poetry symposium talks: available for all to view online via the Printed Poetry playlist on the CFPR YouTube channel

 - Student drop-in day: UWE Publishing Space, Bower Ashton campus with lucky dip and pop-up exhibition of printed poetry work

 - Letterpress printed poetry exhibition: at special collections, UWE, Bower Ashton library.
 Unfortunately UWE libraries are currently closed to the general public.

-- Lunchtime Poetry Without Words event at UWE, Bower Ashton library 12.30–1.30: find out about Poem Brut and Poetry Without Words artists and their work with film screening and commentary.
+- Lunchtime Poetry Without Words event at UWE, Bower Ashton library 12.00–1.00: find out about Poem Brut and Poetry Without Words artists and their work with film screening and commentary.
 Unfortunately UWE libraries are currently closed to the general public.

 10.00a.m.–12 noon: Drop-in at The Letterpress Collective, Bristol: ‘live’ printing of Printed Poetry symposium keepsake